 If you’ve found a multi-purpose shelter you love – easy to put up, strong and handsome – do let us know.
 Oh, and have a look at our driveaway awnings choices too.

 AND don’t forget the multipurpose tarp!

-A simple tarpaulin, a couple of poles and some rope could be all you need to create shelter from the rain, a sunshade, a bit of extra space….we love the Quechua Fresh (though we’ve had to buy extra tarp clips and ball bungees as it only comes with a few guying points).
+A simple tarpaulin, a couple of poles and some rope could be all you need to create shelter from the rain, a sunshade, a bit of extra space….the tarp range at OutdoorGear is great.
+Buy yourself extra tarp clips and ball bungees to make your tarp even more versatile.
 Also have a look at our 66 ways to use a tarp, for inspiration.